-After Great Vespers, dinner, and fellowship at St. Vladimir's Seminary, the HTOS seminarians returned to campus on Saturday night, sharing enthusiastically their experiences with other students and the invaluable knowledge they had acquired in only two days.
+After Great Vespers, the HTOS seminarians returned to Holy Trinity Monastery on Saturday night, sharing enthusiastically their experiences with other students and the invaluable knowledge they had acquired in only two days.

 Our group sincerely thanks each of the twenty-one benefactors who, through a crowdfunding campaign, made this trip possible for the benefit of our holy Church.